 Our curriculum is contextual and relevant to the children, and continual assessment of children through a range of methods (formative and summative assessment, child observations, professional dialogue) informs teachers planning each week.
-All sessions delivered are differentiated to meet the needs of the learners in the class.
-This may be by employing additional resources to support a child, using an alternative method to present information, or through use of support staff to further enrich the learning experience (for example completing 'pre learning' tasks with a child so that they are not overwhelmed the first time a new concept is introduced).
+All sessions delivered meet the needs of all learners in the class.
+This may be through employing additional resources to support a child, using alternative methods to present information, or through use of support staff to further enrich the learning experience (for example completing 'pre learning' tasks with a child so that they are not overwhelmed the first time a new concept is introduced).